Peter Koppes: The Church: Back in the Fold

 Koppes returned to The Church as a guest player on the album Magician Among the Spirits in 1996.
 In 1997 Koppes participated in what would become a new incarnation of the Church - under the title of The Refo:mation, Koppes, Kilbey and new drummer Powles (who had debuted on Sometime Anywhere) recorded the album Pharmakoi/Distance-Crunching Honchos with Echo Units.

 This reunification of sorts led to a suggestion that The Church reform for a tour to raise interest and funds for recording another album.
 This it did, producing Hologram of Baal released in 1998, marking Koppes' formal return to the Church fold.

 During this same period Koppes's Immersion Music record label was set up in partnership with mentor Sebastian Chase of MGM Distribution, to represent his previous solo catalogue and new solo release 'Love Era/Irony'.
 Included, was an album by Margot Smith called 'Taste' which featured Peter, Steve Kilbey and Tim Powles.

-The Church, reinvigorated, has since released many more lauded albums including the A Box Of Birds covers album, and After Everything Now This.
-On the Parallel Universe album, Peter sang the psychedelic 'Reward', on Forget Yourself the sublime 'Appalatia', on Uninvited, Like the Clouds he sings the epic 'Never Before', and on Untitled #23 vinyl edition, the very memorable 'LLC ' (an anagram for Little Love Central).
+The Church, reinvigorated, has since released more albums including the A Box of Birds covers album, and After Everything Now This.
+On the Parallel Universe album, Peter sang the psychedelic 'Reward', on Forget Yourself, 'Appalatia', on Uninvited, Like the Clouds he sings 'Never Before', and on Untitled #23 vinyl edition, 'LLC ' (an anagram for Little Love Central).

 In 2002, Koppes released his 5th solo album 'Simple Intent'.
 He was involved in various stints including co-writing and recording the song "Moon Over Water" with Sydneysider New Folk artist David Lane in 2003, and as session guitarist on various tracks of Australian Hip Hop artist Figg Kidd's 2003 major label album, 'What Is Figg Kidd?'.

 Since relocation to the Sunshine Coast in Queensland Australia in 2004, Koppes has developed a songwriting relationship with fellow local/international singer/songwriter Michelle Bradford-Jones.
 They produced soundtrack material and anthem song 'Journey of Friends ' for a fundraising cancer benefit documentary commemorating the Smiling For Smiddy Foundation.